Vietnam Helicopters: Missing in Action program

 A Mil Mi-17-1V of VNH North serving a MIA recovery operation in Hà Tĩnh province, 2025.

 The MIA program started as flights to search for missing Americans following the Vietnam War.
 The MIA program was established between the United States and the VNH on 18 April 1990.
 VNH has flown more than 100 searches throughout Vietnam, including many over dangerous regions and in hazardous weather conditions.
 These actions contributed to the normalization of United States–Vietnam relations.

-Aeronautical engineering services
+Maintenance engineering services

 The aeronautical engineering centers of VNH: Northern Vietnam Helicopter Company, Southern Service Flight Company and Helicopter Technical Services Corporation (Helitechco) are licensed by the AMO aircraft maintenance organization of Civil Aviation Administration of Vietnam.
 Helitechco is the only engineering center in Asia that has been ratified by the MIL Institute to maintain Russian-made Mi-type aircraft.
 More than 200 CAAV certified-staff are undergoing training at universities and colleges in domestic and international aviation.
 Engineers and technical staff attend courses in the operation and maintenance for helicopters in Russia and France as well as planes including the EC225, Super Puma AS-322 L2, EC155 B1, Mi-172 and Mi-17-1V.
 Helitechco and aeronautical engineering centers of VNH can: